Tumors of the Nose and Paranasal Sinuses

 Primary Lung Tumors

 Of the primary lung tumors in dogs and cats, ≥80% are malignant.
-Adenocarcinoma and anaplastic carcinoma are the most common types in dogs and cats.
+Adenocarcinoma and alveolar carcinoma are the most common types.
 Primary lung sarcomas and adenomas are rare in both species.
 Metastatic spread of primary lung tumors is generally to other areas of the lungs, tracheobronchial lymph nodes, bone, and brain.
-Intrapulmonary spread via the airways occurs in ∼50% of dogs with adenocarcinoma.
+Intrapulmonary spread via the airways occurs in ~50% of dogs with adenocarcinoma.
 Metastatic spread to the pleurae, pericardium, heart, and diaphragm may occur; miscellaneous extrathoracic sites include liver, spleen, and kidney.
 Dogs with papillary (bronchoalveolar) adenocarcinoma have a better prognosis than those with other lung tumors; however, histologic grade and detection of clinical signs are the most important determinants of prognosis and survival.
 Both recurrence and metastasis tend to occur earlier and with greater frequency in dogs with moderately or poorly differentiated tumors.

 Primary lung tumors have variable manifestations, which depend on the location of tumor, rapidity of tumor growth, presence of previous or concurrent pulmonary disease, and awareness of the owner.
 Common signs include cough, inappetence, weight loss, reduced exercise tolerance, lethargy, tachypnea, dyspnea, wheezing, vomiting or regurgitation, pyrexia, and lameness.
-The most common clinical finding in dogs is a chronic, nonproductive cough.
+The most common clinical findings in dogs are cough, dyspnea, lethargy, and weight loss, although 25% of dogs with primary lung tumors have no clinical signs related to the tumor.
 Coughing is uncommon in cats; nonspecific signs, such as inappetence, weight loss, and tachypnea and dyspnea, are more common.
 In either species, tachypnea or dyspnea indicates massive tumor burden or pleural effusion.
 Pleural effusion is particularly common in cats with primary lung tumors.
 Lameness may be due to hypertrophic osteopathy (unusual in cats) or to metastasis to bone or skeletal muscle.
-Thoracic auscultation may be normal, reflect increased breath sounds compatible with pulmonary airway disease, or be muffled due to pulmonary consolidation or pleural effusion.
+Thoracic auscultation may be normal, reflect increased breath sounds compatible with pulmonary airway disease, or be muffled because of pulmonary consolidation or pleural effusion.

 Surgical resection of tumor via lobectomy of diseased lung lobes is the treatment of choice.
 Inoperable lesions or metastatic disease may be controlled with chemotherapy.
-Mean survival time for operable solitary, well-differentiated, primary lung tumors without node involvement in dogs is 15–26 mo; if the lymph nodes are involved or multiple tumors are found at the time of diagnosis, survival time is shortened.
+Overall median survival time for dogs having surgical treatment for primary lung tumor is 120 days.
+Mean survival time for operable primary lung tumors without node involvement in dogs is 12 mo; if the lymph nodes are involved or multiple tumors are found at the time of diagnosis, survival time is only 2 mo.
 Recurrence or metastasis of tumor is a common cause of death.

 Metastatic Tumors of the Lungs